Without search engine optimization (SEO), fewer people see your content.

 Page Title (H1) & SEO Title

 The page title (or H1) appears on your page, while the SEO title appears on Google’s results page.
-Most of the time these titles are the same or similar, but if they do differ in some way, SEO best practices for each are the same.
-Keep these titles under 60 characters and include your primary keyword and align it with what people are searching for.
+Most of the time these titles are the identical or similar, but if they do differ in some way, follow the same SEO best practices for each.
+Keep these titles under 60 characters, include your primary keyword, and align it with what people are searching for.
 Avoid generic titles or titles that don’t tell the user about what’s on the page, such as “home page.”

 • If your primary keyword is “Nursing DNP Program,” your page title should be the same.